AzureCosmosDB/cosmosdb-nosql-copilot/README.md

 This application demonstrates the following concepts and how to implement them:

-- How to build a highly scalable, multi-tenant & user, Generative-AI chat application using Azure Cosmos DB for NoSQL.
+- How to build a highly scalable, multi-tenant & user, RAG Pattern application.
-- Generating completions and embeddings using Azure OpenAI Service.
+- Generating embeddings and completions.
 - Managing a context window (chat history) for natural conversational interactions with an LLM.
-- Manage per-request token consumption and payload sizes for Azure OpenAI Service requests.
+- Manage per-request token consumption for Azure OpenAI Service requests.
-- Building a semantic cache using Azure Cosmos DB for NoSQL vector search for improved performance and cost.
+- Building a semantic cache for improved performance and cost.
-- Using the Semantic Kernel SDK for completion and embeddings generation.
-- Implementing RAG Pattern using vector search in Azure Cosmos DB for NoSQL on custom data to augment generated responses from an LLM.
-- Implementing RAG Pattern using hybrid search (vector and full-text search) in Azure Cosmos DB for NoSQL.
+- Implementing full-text and hybrid search using Azure Cosmos DB for NoSQL.

 ### Architecture Diagram